datacarpentry/astronomy-python/_episodes/08-plot.md

 > > 5.
 The on-sky positions likely do not need so much white space.
 > > 6.
 Axes ticks for the on-sky position figures are not necessary since this is not in an intuitive coordinate system or a finder chart.
 Instead, we would suggest size bar annotations for each dimension to give the reader the needed scale.
 > > 7.
 The text annotations could be darker for more contrast and appear only over white background to increase accessibility
 > > 8.
 The legend in the bottom right panel has a font too small for low-vision readers.
-At the very least, those details (and the isochrone line) could be called out in the legend.
+At the very least, those details (and the isochrone line) could be called out in the caption.
 > {: .solution}
 {: .challenge}